efjimm/Cellulator/README.md

 ```
 :put
-:put CELL
+:put RANGE_OR_CELL
 :p
-:p CELL
+:p RANGE_OR_CELL
 ```

 Pastes the current contents of the range held by the yank buffer at the given position or at the cursor.
 Expressions are copied literally, with no modification.
+If the range to copy to is larger than the source range, then the source range is tiled over the destination range.
+The full source range is always pasted, regardless of whether it overflows the destination range or not.

 ```
 :put-adjust
-:put-adjust CELL
+:put-adjust RANGE_OR_CELL
 :pa
-:pa CELL
+:pa RANGE_OR_CELL
 ```

-Pastes the current contents of the range held by the yank buffer at the given position or at the cursor.
-Cell references contained in the expression are adjusted based on the new position.
+Same as `:put`, but automatically adjusts cell references based on the new position.

 ```
 :sheet-close